anthonypenna/zsh-theme-setter/readme.md

 ## Setup

-Make sure you have Node, ZSH and Oh my ZSH installed.
+Make sure you have Node and Oh my ZSH installed.

 Then run:
 ```sh